Kacey Rohl: Personal life

 Rohl was born in and currently resides in Vancouver, British Columbia.
-Her father is television director Michael Rohl, and her mother, Jan Derbyshire, is a playwright and comedian who also works in the entertainment industry.
+Her father is television director and producer Michael Rohl, and her other parent, JD Derbyshire, was a playwright and comedian who also worked in the entertainment industry.
 She began studying acting when she was 14.

 Career

 Rohl's first prominent acting role was playing Sterling Fitch in the first two seasons of the AMC crime drama The Killing in 2011–2012.
 Also in 2011, she played Prudence in the 2011 dark fantasy film Red Riding Hood.
 From 2013 to 2015, Rohl recurred as Abigail Hobbs in the NBC television crime drama Hannibal.
 She was cast in the starring role of daughter Jenna Engel in the 2014 NBC sitcom Working the Engels.

-Since 2015, Rohl has recurred as Marina on the Syfy television series The Magicians.
+Beginning in 2015, Rohl recurred as Marina on the Syfy television series The Magicians.
 In 2016, she appeared in the thirteenth episode of the fifth season of the ABC television series Once Upon a Time, playing the role of Megara.
 Rohl was cast in the regular role of Kerry Campbell in the second season of the Fox sci-fi drama television series Wayward Pines which aired mid-2016.
-Since 2017 she has played the recurring role of Alena on The CW superhero drama series Arrow.
+From 2017 to 2019, she played the recurring role of Alena on The CW superhero drama series Arrow.

 Rohl starred in the 2018 Canadian psychological thriller film White Lie, playing the lead role of Katie Arneson.
 She received a Canadian Screen Award nomination for Best Actress at the 8th Canadian Screen Awards for her performance.

 She starred as Sabrina Swanson in the 2018 Syfy horror television film Killer High.
 In July 2019, Rohl was cast in the 2020 Canadian spy thriller series Fortunate Son.